avcoder/unit04-lesson02/slides.md

 - Implement partials (ex: header.ejs and footer.ejs)
 - Use a Bootstrap card component to display the truck data and implement it as a component

-# Adjust Header and Footer

-- fix footer copy
-- make header look nicer with its own nav menu and search box

 ---
 transition: slide-left
 ---